When talking about high-visibility clothing and the rules your company should follow, you may have heard of the term ANSI 107.

 If class 1 and 2 garments (all types) do not have reflective encircling the sleeves, then they must:

 This only applies to Type R garments only and there can be no deduction in retroreflective allowed.
-While all large sizes must meet the regular minimum requirements.
-For class 2, the smallest size in size range may have a minimum of 540 in.2 of background material.
-While the class 3 smallest size, in the size range, may have minimum of 1,000 in.2 of background material.
+All large sizes must meet the regular minimum requirements.
+For class 2, the smallest size in the size range may have a minimum of 540 in.2 of background material.
+While the class 3 smallest size in the size range may have minimum of 1,000 in.2 of background material.

-If you are looking or needing more information on high visibility clothing, for your team, then contact us and we would be happy to discuss how we can help outfit your team and meet your safety standards.
+If you want more information about high-visibility clothing for your team, contact us.
+We can help you choose the right clothes for your team and meet your safety standards.